remix-run/react-router/docs/api/misc/Location.md

 ### `replace`

-Called when ther router is replacing (not transitioning) one url with another.
+Called when the router is replacing (not transitioning) one url with another.

 ### `pop`